Stan Reents, PharmD

-Excessive Liquids: Keep in mind that 1 gallon of water weighs 8.4 lbs.
-Obviously, you are going to need water during a long hike, but, consider using a filtration / sterilization system to minimize the amount of water you carry.
+Excessive Liquids: Obviously, you're going to need water during a long hike, but keep in mind that 1 gallon of water weighs 8.4 lbs.
+So, consider using a filtration / sterilization system to minimize the amount of water you carry.
 If you are bringing water, and you are going to hike the same trail out and back, stash some of your water along the trail going out so you can retrieve it on the return trip.

 Glass: Unless they are very small, don't bring glass containers.
 Glass is heavier than plastic, and, you certainly don't want broken glass inside your backpack!